maddie/tinc-on-routers/README.md

 `custom_host` is for adding address like `173.194.117.137`. `custom_net`
 is for adding subnets like `173.194.117.0/24`.

-Each file in these two folders will be read.
+Each file in these two directories will be read.
 They can be organized in different files names, so that you can trace which IP maps to which domain.
 Lines start with `#` will be skipped.

+Directories under these two directories *will not* be read, so are the files in those directories.